mendix/docs/content/en/docs/appstore/partner-solutions/qsm/_index.md

 To obtain or renew your purchased license, go to [this form](https://addon.mendix.com/index.html).
 {{% /alert %}}

-* Mendix AQM is available for projects based on Mendix 6.0 and above
+* Mendix QSM is available for projects based on Mendix 6.0 and above
-* Mendix AQM supports self-service onboarding of new AQM apps for existing customers via Mendix Support
+* Mendix QSM supports self-service onboarding of new QSM apps for existing customers via Mendix Support
-* Mendix AQM is part of our Mendix pricelist – for more information or activation, please contact your Mendix Customer Success Manager or Sales
+* Mendix QSM is part of our Mendix pricelist – for more information or activation, please contact your Mendix Customer Success Manager or Sales
 * Detailed documentation is available via the complementary Sigrid Academy
-* Mendix AQM dashboard reports are generated every night based on the latest version in your Project Team Server
+* Mendix QSM dashboard reports are generated every night based on the latest version in your Project Team Server
-    * By default, the Mendix AQM reports are based on the main line in your app's Team Server
+    * By default, the Mendix QSM reports are based on the main line in your app's Team Server
-    * We are building CI support for Mendix that will allow you to run AQM in your Mendix CI pipeline (for more information, see [SigridCI](https://github.com/Software-Improvement-Group/sigridci))
+    * We are building CI support for Mendix that will allow you to run QSM in your Mendix CI pipeline (for more information, see [SigridCI](https://github.com/Software-Improvement-Group/sigridci))

 ## 3 Implemented Checks for Best Practices

-AQM includes automated checks for a subset of the [Mendix Development Best Practices](/refguide/dev-best-practices/).
-The following checks are currently implemented in AQM:
+QSM includes automated checks for a subset of the [Mendix Development Best Practices](/refguide/dev-best-practices/).
+The following checks are currently implemented in QSM:

 |Check Code|Check Name|
 |----------|----------|